zfcampus/zf-apigility/README.md

 #### `ZF\Apigility\MvcAuth\UnauthenticatedListener`

-This listener is attached to the `MvcAuthEvent::EVENT_AUTHENTICATION_POST` at priority `100`.
-The primary purpose fo this listener is to override the `zf-mvc-auth` _unauthenticated_ listener in order to be able to respond with an ApiProblem instead of a standard 401 HTTP response.
+This listener is attached to `MvcAuthEvent::EVENT_AUTHENTICATION_POST` at priority `100`.
+The primary purpose fo this listener is to override the `zf-mvc-auth` _unauthenticated_ listener in order to be able to respond with an API-Problem response (vs. a standard HTTP response) on authentication failure.

 #### `ZF\Apigility\MvcAuth\UnauthorizedListener`

-This listener is attached to the `MvcAuthEvent::EVENT_AUTHORIZATION_POST` at priority `100`.
-The primary purpose fo this listener is to override the `zf-mvc-auth` _unauthorized_ listener in order to be able to respond with an ApiProblem instead of a standard 403 HTTP response.
+This listener is attached to `MvcAuthEvent::EVENT_AUTHORIZATION_POST` at priority `100`.
+The primary purpose of this listener is to override the `zf-mvc-auth` _unauthorized_ listener in order to be able to respond with an API-Problem response (vs a standard HTTP response) on authorization failure.

 #### `ZF\Apigility\Module`

 This listener is attached to `MvcEvent::EVENT_RENDER` at priority `400`.
-It's purpose is to conditionally attached `ZF\ApiProblem\RenderErrorListener` when an `MvcEvent`'s result is a `HalJsonModel` or `JsonModel` which would ensure `zf-api-problem` can render a response in situations where an error is detected.
+Its purpose is to conditionally attach `ZF\ApiProblem\RenderErrorListener` when an `MvcEvent`'s result is a `HalJsonModel` or `JsonModel`, ensuring `zf-api-problem` can render a response in situations where a rendering error occurs.

 ZF2 Services
 ============